Skip to main content

 Install Docker Engine

-Since Docker Desktop is licensed under the Docker Subscription Service Agreement, we recommend using Docker Engine.
+Since Docker Desktop is licensed under the Docker Subscription Service Agreement, we recommend using Docker Engine, which is licensed under the Apache License, Version 2.0.

 1. Install Docker Engine: The release of Docker provided by some distribution feeds is not up-to-date.
 To ensure the correct Docker installation, follow the instructions for your distribution in the Docker documentation.